sedadenboer/ForestFire/README.md

 - The forest is represented as a 2D grid.
 - Each cell in the grid can have one of the following states: empty, plant, fire, or burned.
 - The forest is initialized with a certain density of trees, which can be randomly distributed or follow a specific pattern.
-- A single initial ignition event - 'lightning strike' - starts the wild fire.
+- A single initial ignition event - 'lightning strike' - starts the wildfire.
 - The fire spreads from burning cells to neighboring cells based on a neighborhood type (Moore or Von Neumann).
 - The probability of a cell catching fire depends on the number of burning neighbors, the ignition probability of the vegetation type in the cell, and the humidity of the cell.
 - The fire burns for a specified burnout time (simulation steps) before a tree cell transitions to the burned state.
 - The simulation continues until all fires are extinguished.
-- No regrowth of trees because the growth timescales are much greater than the wild fire time scales.
+- No regrowth of trees because the growth timescales are much greater than the wildfire time scales.

 #### Fire chance
-chance_fire = lit_neighbors_num / total_neighbors * site_igni_p * site_humidity_p
-`P = (Σf_m / Σn_m) * i * h`
+`chance_fire = total neighbours on fire / total neighbours * ignition * humidity`

-### Baseline
-To check how the basic model implementation behaves in terms of percolation, we created investigated how the percolation probability changes with the forest density for only one type of plant, in this case trees.
-The model settings are noted below:
-- Humidity and ignition fixed at 1
-- Dimension 100×100
-- Burnout time 10
-- Moore neighbourhood

-The lineplot of density versus percolation chance shows a phase transition and the first density for which the percolation probability exceeds 0.55 is taken to be the critical density. (add parameter values)

-### Vegetation experiments
-Experiments with 2 or 3 vegetation types which represent trees and grass and shrubs in the case of 3 plant types 2 types: the ratio of plant bio mass is varied from 0/100 to 100/0 on the x-axis while the ignition chance for one of the plant types is varied, keeping the other ignition chance fixed.
-3 types:
-Generating 3 different plots by keeping the bio mass and ignition chance for one plant type fixed per plot but varying them in different plots as to create different scenarios.
-The remaining 2 plant types are varied as described earlier.

-## Results

-## Conclusion

 ## Structure of the repository
-* The program can be run with main.py.
 * Code filemap: The code filemap contains all of the scripts of the model, experiments and plots.
 * Output filemap: json files generated from the experiments will be saved here, as well as the animation GIFs.
 * Plots filemap: plots generated from experimenets will be saved here.